 SUNY Cross Registration

-SUNY cross registration is intended to facilitate a student’s timely degree completion.
-Cross registration occurs when one SUNY institution (the “Host” institution) provides instruction for an undergraduate student enrolled in a degree or certificate program at another SUNY institution (the “Home” institution) during the same academic term (fall and spring terms only).
+Cross registration occurs when one SUNY institution (the “Host” institution) provides instruction for an undergraduate student enrolled full-time in a degree or certificate program at another SUNY institution (the “Home” institution) during the same academic term (fall and spring terms only).
 Cross-registered instruction may occur in any instructional format.
 You must have the approval of both the home and host institution.
 You are responsible for ensuring that the course(s) you register for meet the requirements of your degree.
-If you change your program of study, the courses for which you cross register may no longer count toward degree requirements.
+If you change your program of study, the courses for which you cross register no longer count toward degree requirements.

 For SUNY Poly students registering at other SUNY campuses:

 - Courses must be required for your degree and not offered at SUNY Poly in the term requested.

 - If another course offered at SUNY Poly for the term may be taken instead of the requested course, the request to cross register will be denied.